-It goes without saying that a lesson should always begin with a topic derived from your expectations, students need and the curriculum.
-And since it is anchored on a specific subject, it should be part of the larger curriculum.
-Even so, a topic can be determined by the questions students ask, community resources and other expectations as defined by content standards.
-When planning a topic, decide on the following:
+When creating lesson plans, you should always begin with one topic derived from your expectations, students’ needs, and the curriculum.
+And since it is anchored on a specific subject, it should be part of the more extensive curriculum.
+Even so, a topic can be determined by the questions students ask, class resources, and other expectations as defined by content standards.
+When you plan a topic, decide on the following:

 Benchmarks and Performance Standards

-Performance and benchmark standards for the topic need to be defined in advance since it is the only way you can access and evaluate how successful the session was.
+It is essential to make a note on the lesson plans how you are going to define performance and benchmark standards for the topic in advance since it is the only way you can access and evaluate how successful the session was.

 Intended Learning Outcomes

-When planning for a lesson, most of the focus is directed on the teaching method, content, and materials.
-Though these are important and indispensable, the whole process becomes more effective if attention is focused on the outcomes of the session.
+When you plan for a lesson, most of the focus is on the teaching method, content, and class materials you want to use.
+Though these are important and indispensable in lesson plans, the whole process becomes more effective if attention is focused on the outcomes of the session.

 Provide a Focus for Instructional Planning

-This sets the stage for learning, teaching, and evaluation.
+This sets the stage to learn, teach, and evaluate.
 It calls for defining how the lesson will be conducted and evidenced.
-Therefore, go ahead and write down expected learning outcomes.
-For instance, it can be: At the end of the lesson, students should be able to define…
+Therefore, go ahead and write down expected learning outcomes in your lesson plans.

-When planning for the topic, consider carefully the resources you will be used to support the learning and teaching process.
-These can be textbooks, websites, discussions, movies and other forms of media be it digital print, audio or video.
+When you plan for the topic, consider carefully the class resources you will use to support the learning and teaching process.
+These can be textbooks, websites, discussions, movies, and other forms of media, be it digital print, audio, or video.

-This is literary the meat of your entire lesson plan.
-It includes how you will be introducing the topic as outlined in the learning objectives.
-Outline how you are going to prepare your learners by introducing them to vocabularies and concepts that will be covered in the lesson.
-By introducing them to such things in advance, they will be in a better position to focus their energy in comprehending the text and learning the concepts.
+This is literally the meat of your entire lesson plan.
+It includes introducing the topic as outlined in the learning objectives.
+Outline how you will prepare your learners by introducing them to vocabulary and concepts that will be covered in the lesson.
+By introducing them to such things in advance, they will be in a better position to focus their energy on comprehending the text and learning the concepts.

 Wrap Up the Lesson

 Conclude the session by restating the objectives and expected learning outcomes.
-Finally, decide how to warp up the activities.
-For instance, will your students be required to reflect on what they have learned?
-Will they be taking any tests or homework?
+Finally, decide how to wrap up the class activities.
+For instance, will your students reflect on what they have learned?
+Will they be taking any tests in class or homework?

-Throughout the execution of the lesson plan outline, it is imperative to recognize and imbue the linguistic and cultural differences of all students.
-This will make every student feel that they are part of the session and that their needs are adequately considered during the entire session.
+Making a lesson plan is very important for every educator, especially those who are still at the beginning of their career and need more time to plan class activities.
+A teacher planner can help you to organize the year ahead.
+Throughout the execution of the lesson plan, it is imperative to recognize and imbue the linguistic and cultural differences of all students.
+This will make every learner feel that they are part of the session.
+Their needs are adequately considered during the entire session.